 About the Teachers.

-The staff generously offer their time and energy to assist the smooth running of the centre.
+The coordinators generously offer their time and energy to assist the smooth running of the centre.
 Their essential work involves providing the meals, reception work, book keeping, managing the vegetable gardens and grounds, house keeping and maintaining the building.

 Coordinators receive a small monthly stipend, plus food and board.
 Dana for the coordinators who live and work at Gaia House is much appreciated and greatly supports their well-being during their time of service.
 They often work long days, and they support the retreatants and care for the retreat space with dedication and compassion.